m4nbat/SecBlogs/command_and_control_OffensiveNotion.md

 ![image](https://user-images.githubusercontent.com/16122365/236271164-4390494c-462a-4769-97b6-e2cfde4ce760.png)

-Defender for Cloud Apps is pretty good at this and could be used to identify and alert on a high volume of data uploaded to Google.
-This could prove tricky if Notion is being used widely across the organisation.
+Defender for Cloud Apps could be used to identify and alert on a high volume of data uploaded to Blob storage or S3.
+This would require further tuning and baselining against normal user / device activity.

-**IMAGE**

 # Conclusion